adeeweller/adeeweller.github.io/_posts/2024-08-21-latex-setup.md

 }
 ```

+The settings panels should look something like this:

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/pc_settings2.png "Package Control Settings"){: .align-center}

-(Depending on what you use, your final packages will undoubtedly look different from mine!)
+Depending on what you use, your final packages will undoubtedly look different from mine!

 Save and close the settings file.
 This will initiate Sublime to start downloading and setting up all the packages, and can take up to 15 minutes.
 Grab a coffee or a snack during this time.

 In the meantime, we can adjust some of the other settings.
 Open Prefence settings by selecting <kbd>Preferences</kbd> + <kbd>Settings</kbd>.

-Here you can customize the font size, color scheme, and other pretty factors.
+Here you can customize the font size, color scheme, and other pretty factors to your heart's content.

-Once some time has passed, we can check if all the packages have been successfully installed by following: <kbd>Preferences</kbd> + <kbd>Package Settings</kbd> + <kbd>Latex tools/kbd> + <kbd>Check system</kbd>.
+Once some time has passed, we can check if all the packages have been successfully installed by following: <kbd>Preferences</kbd> + <kbd>Package Settings</kbd> + <kbd>Latex tools </kbd> + <kbd>Check system</kbd>.

 Sublime will run through the files and issue any warnings that arise.
 All programs should say 'Available'.

 ## Opening a Document

 To build a PDF, open any .tex file (a LaTeX file) in Sublime.
-Note that if you have errors, the PDF may not compile.
-But if everything is working, the PDF should automatically be built upon <kbd>CTRL</kbd> + <kbd>b</kbd> and open in Sumatra.
+Note that if you have errors in your set up or formatting definition, the PDF may not compile.
+But as long as everything is working, the PDF should automatically be built upon <kbd>CTRL</kbd> + <kbd>b</kbd> and open in Sumatra.

+Here are some other helpful editing tips:

-On the Sumatra PDF, double click anywhere on the page, which will take you to the respective location in Sublime.
+* On the associated Sumatra PDF, double click anywhere on the page, which will take you to the respective location in Sublime.

-Some other helpful editing tips:

-* <kbd>CTRL</kbd> + <kbd>r</kbd> shows all sections by their headers for easy navigation.
+* <kbd>CTRL</kbd> + <kbd>r</kbd> in Sublime shows all sections by their headers for easy navigation.

+* To select multiple lines simultaneously, hold down <kbd>CTRL</kbd> as you click.

-* You can save whole LaTeX projects, just like in R, with multiple folders, or just keep track of your paths.
+* You can save whole LaTeX projects, just like in R, with multiple folders (or carefully keep track of your paths).

 * LaTeX preambles (the bit that formats the document) can be a bit repeatitive.
-I often copy and paste, adjusting as needed to save time.
+I often copy and paste, adjusting as needed to save time and reduce errors.

-* To select multiple lines simultaneously, hold down <kbd>CTRL</kbd> as you click.

-And with that, you should be off to the races!
+And with that, you are off to the races!
 Or at least, off to the publishers.

 <!-- A notice displays information that explains nearby content.
 Often used to call attention to a particular detail.